-Your care provider decides what treatment is necessary for your injury and reports regularly to the WCB on your progress.
-If you don't recover as expected, the WCB can help your care provider arrange continuing care with specialist appointments, diagnostic tests, assessments, rehabilitation and other services.
+Your primary care provider decides what treatment is necessary for your injury and reports regularly to the WCB on your progress.
+If you don't recover as expected, the WCB can help your care provider arrange continuing care.
+This may include services such as assessments by specialists, diagnostic tests and rehabilitation.

-You're expected to work closely with your care provider and to co-operate fully in your treatment and rehabilitation.
-If you don't, the WCB is required to decide if your benefits should continue, be suspended, reduced or stopped altogether based on the reasons you give for not co-operating.
+You're expected to work closely with your health-care provider and to co-operate fully in your treatment and rehabilitation.
+If you don't, the WCB is required, by law, to decide if your benefits should continue or be suspended, reduced or stopped altogether based on the reasons you give for not co-operating.